-If it's not?
+If it's not in your budget?
 They won't care.
 And you will be fine because it's all out in the open!
 See?
 No hard feelings!

 The concept of "donated time and money".

-While I understand this fear, I would also recommend you take a step back and think a bit about why you're doing this.
+While I understand this fear, I would also recommend you take a step back and think a bit about why you're hosting this event.

-From my perspective, you are creating a platform, a marketing avenue, a community.
-At the very best level, your speakers should be excited that you're doing the legwork, the absolute HARDEST part on their behalf: getting the people in the room.
+You are creating a platform, a marketing avenue, a community from your event.
+At the very best, the speakers you pick should be excited that you're doing the legwork, the absolute HARDEST part on their behalf: getting the people in the room.

-However, you likely aren't going to make a ton of money off of this, and so you and your partner are both essentially doing a lot of this work for free.
-So if you have a passion for something like this, it's possible that other people also share that passion.
+And because you're doing so much legwork, you must you have a real passion for this event, so if you feel it, then it's possible that other people also share that passion.
 Find those people, and the conversations will go over a lot better.